ABOUT THE PUBLISHER & EDITOR

 photos and summaries.
 Two years later, Asian Wisconzine has become an all-glossy magazine with a number of color

 pages and photos that jump out of the pages!
-Asian Wisconzine is now on its sixth year, and according to UW-Journalism
+Asian Wisconzine is now on its 13th year (2018), and according to

-Professor Jim Danky who's also a retired librarian at the WI Historical Society:
+UW-Journalism Professor Jim Danky who's also a retired librarian at the WI Historical Society 7 years before:

 "Asian Wisconzine is the longest running and the most professionally made magazine for Asian Americans in the state of